jetaggart/light-haskell/README.md

 Haskell plugin for LightTable
 ===

+**Status**: Currently, LightTable hasn't received commits for over a month.
+The state of the editor is not clear.
+It looks like the team is working on something new and exciting.
+I'm waiting to see what happens before pursueing this plugin further.

 Currently it supports:
 * Hoogling via `ctrl-shift-d` and selecting hsh (default)
 * Hayooing via `ctrl-shift-d` and selecting hsy (this gives weird results right now)